Chapter 21

 “We need a torch,” said Laureal.

-“Kooky,” Emma replied, somewhat vexed.
+“Just crazy,” Emma replied, somewhat vexed.

-“We’ll see about that,” Emma stated.
+“We’ll see about that,” Emma stated firmly.

 “A tunnel?” with no small curiosity, laying his parka and trousers aside.
-Then taking up Ellie’s bridle, “I’d like to see that.”
+Then, taking up Ellie’s bridle, “I’d like to see that.”

 “I’m sure we can sort this out.
 I’ll be glad to help when I get back.”